Installing Dependencies

 General Dependencies

-The following two lists provide an overview over the required and recommended dependencies of Storm.
+In the following, we provide an overview over the required and recommended dependencies of Storm.
 Required dependencies are absolutely essential for Storm to be compiled and must be installed.
 Recommended dependencies are optional, but not installing them may severely limit the offered functionality.

 Required: